Bruhath10/Physical-Design/README.md

 - 5. Final steps for RTL2GDS

 ## 1. Study of RISC-V microprocessor based SoC, review RISC-V picoSoC, and Synthesis in Qflow
-Day 1 started with an Introduction to the IC design component terminologies.
+I started working on the IC design component terminologies.
 An overview of the QFN-48 Package, layout of the chip, pads, core, die and IPs.
-RISC-V Instruction Set Architecture (ISA) was introduced and the RISC-V flow was explained.
+RISC-V Instruction Set Architecture (ISA) was overviewed and the RISC-V flow was studied.
 The flow starts with the C/C++/Java code being converted to an Instruction Set Architecture (ISA) by the compiler and the assembler converts this ISA into binary.
 The RTL implementation is done using Hardware Description Language (HDL) to create a netlist which is then laid out on the chip.

-PicoRV32 was introduced.
+PicoRV32 CPU core was Analyzed.
 It is a is a CPU core that implements the RISC-V RV32IMC Instruction Set.
 It's Pin diagram and salient features were discussed before moving to the PicoSoC whose brief layout and features were then discussed.
 Raven SoC which is a slight modification to PicoSoC was discussed before moving out for the synthesis.

 #### Necessary EDA Tools for Physical Design:
 - **Yosys** : RTL Netlist to Logic Synthesis
 - **Graywolf** : Floor Planning, Placement, Clock Tree Synthesis